CExA-project/cheat-sheet-for-kokkos/personna.md

 Former CUDA developper for six years, he is specialized in GPU code tuning.

-He wants to transition Kokkos to target other GPUs without having to learn their specific language.
+He wants to transition to Kokkos to target other GPUs without having to learn their specific language.

 ## Dolorès